JoshuaHong0/Puzzle/README.md

 # Puzzle
-The simple implementation of an Android puzzle mobile game
+The simple implementation of an Android puzzle game